BirdiePeep/VRCAvatarActions/README.md

 # VRCAvatarActions
 Unity script for creating avatar 3.0 content faster and easier.

+## Quick Start - Install

+- Download the package on git.
+Click Code, Download as Zip.
+- Extract the VRCAvatarActions folder.
+- Drag the VRCAvatarActions folder into your Unity project.

 ## Quick Start - Create a Menu

 - Begin by right clicking in the Assets higherarchy and select "Create/VRCAvatarActions/Menu Actions/Menu".